unaguil/nu3a/README.md

 Examples
 --------

-1. Compile
+1. **Compile**

 		ant

-2. Run an example
+2. **Run an example**

+* Triangle drawing test

-	java -cp dist/nu3a-1.0.jar examples.BasicTest -> Triangle rendering test
+			java -cp dist/nu3a-1.0.jar examples.BasicTest

+* A more complex scene.
-	java -cp dist/nu3a-1.0.jar examples.SceneTest -> More complex scene.
-Press L to set light on/off, mouse to select an object and show its bounding box and cursors to move the box.
+ * Press L to set light on/off.
+ * Mouse click to select an object and show its bounding box.
+ * Use cursors to move the box.

+			java -cp dist/nu3a-1.0.jar examples.SceneTest

 License